 The picture you painted with your words should be reflected in your imagery as well.

 Your images should show your product from a variety of angles while showcasing different features.
 You should also demonstrate the product in use with a lifestyle picture, so customers can envision themselves using the product.
-Clean, professional photography can be the pivotal moment in your sale.
+Clean, professional photography can be a pivotal moment in your sale.

 You may also want to consider including a short video on your page.
 Videos on sales pages can increase conversions by over 80%.
 They’re a great way to quickly and simply explain your brand and product while maintaining the intrigue of your audience.